 As such, natural daylight in the home office should be maximized.
 One way of doing this is to replace blinds and drapes with window shutters that are maneuverable, allowing you to control and filter light and noise, as well as protect privacy.
-Take advantage of free shutter samples to get an idea of the innovative and stylish designs, colors and finishes on offer.
+Take advantage of, for example, free shutter samples to get an idea of the innovative and stylish designs, colors, and finishes on offer.

 In conjunction with your main lighting, task lighting will help you with the performance of specific tasks, such as reading, writing or working using a screen; make use of recessed and track lighting, as well as pendant lighting and desk lamps.